Your Family Support Obligation & Covid-19

 If a judge ordered maintenance at a final orders hearing, it will always be subject to modification under Colorado law.
 If alimony is modifiable, the legal standard to change it is “a showing of changed circumstances so substantial and continuing as to make the terms unfair.”
 C.R.S.
 14-10-122(1)(a).”

 Note that the language for modifying child support and spousal support is very similar – both require a “substantial and continuing” change.
 The big difference is that the maintenance standard does not specify a 10% change in the amount paid before the court will make a change.
 Support will be modified if the spouse requesting the change makes a compelling argument as to the “substantial and continuing” change without the statute defining what that means.

-As with child support, the problem is that a short-term cash crunch, even if a substantial reduction, may not qualify for a maintenance modification, as it may not be a “continuing” change.
+As with child support, the problem is that a short-term cash crunch due to Covid-19, even if a substantial reduction, may not qualify for a maintenance modification, as it may not be a “continuing” change.

 For more information on how maintenance can be modified, see the Maintenance Modification & Termination article on the Colorado Family Law Guide.

 It’s hard to say if Covid-19 is novel enough that the courts will deviate significantly from past decisions.
 Judges may treat financial difficulties resulting from the pandemic differently since states are taking unprecedented steps to limit the spread.

 Chief Judge Bain of the 4th Judicial District made it very clear when he issued a new order:

 “All Parties are advised that all existing court orders, including parenting time and parenting exchange orders, are not suspended by the Stay-at-Home Order issued by Governor Jared Polis, and shall continue to be followed unless otherwise modified by the court or agreement of the parties.”